 Today, we do not have direct revelation from God through dreams or visions or prophets.
 God speaks to us through His completed Word.
 So in one sense, the status as prophetess is not applicable to us today.
 Pastors, for instance, do not have to go to another individual to inquire of the Lord because they have the Word of God as every believer does.

 On the other hand, we can draw some conclusions from the way God used women to convey his message in the Old Testament.
 It is true that women have just as much a capacity as men to understand and convey God’s truth.
-That is not the issue in a woman being in leadership.
+That is not the issue in a woman being in leadership over men.
 The reason I do not believe God calls women to be pastors or preachers has nothing to do with whether a woman is capable of doing the task.
 Women in Scripture and throughout church history, not to mention many ladies I know personally, are incredibly intelligent and knowledgeable of the Bible.
 The story of Deborah reinforces this truth.

 Deborah simply conveyed God’s truth to the nation.
 She did it in such a way as to promote Barak’s leadership and in such a way as to not violate any other established leadership position.